bhardwajNihal/keypr/README.md

      |       - seed phrases.✅
      |
      |* Routes to get the infos from the db
-     |  i. /preview - for partial details, in the list of added items
+     |  iii. /preview - for partial details, in the list of added items
      |      - /cards✅
      |      - /passwords✅
      |      - /secret-phrases✅

+     |  iv. /generate-pin✅

+     >> UI for added creds list✅
+     |
-     |  ii. /details - for detailed info for the added item, only to be shown once pin is validated
+     |  v. /details - for detailed info for the added item, only to be shown once pin is validated
      |      - /card/:id
      |      - /password/:id
      |      - /secret-phrase/:id

+        ** forgot pin

+        ** Ui tweekings

         # testing routes ✅